nextcloud/univention-app/README.md

 * Nextcloud custom attributes are removed
 * Nextcloud system user is removed
 * All Nextcloud ucr variables are unset
-* If ``aptitude why univention-ldap-overlay-memberof`` returns no reason, it will be removed (because we attempted to install it).
-Probably we should drop it or create another marker as additonal check to avoid unintended removal of that package.
 * The Nextcloud PostgreSQL database and user are removed

 UCS itself takes care of cleaning up the app folders.
 That means, that all data is deleted!
 To avoid this a manual backup has been done before (we can automatize it, but whereto?).